Academic Common Market

 Once you have identified your targeted program at OSU, it is very important to contact your home state’s education board to find the exact enrollment requirements and applicable deadlines for your state.

 Each state administers ACM differently, so there is no standard process, but generally you must apply and be admitted to your selected major at OSU to receive final approval from your state to receive benefits from the ACM program.
 To determine what your state requires, you must check with your state education board contact.
-If your state requires more than your OSU admission letter, the Registrar’s office can provide an enrollment certification letter directly to your home state in just a few days.
-Students do not need to be on campus or enrolled in classes to receive the certification letter.
+If your state requires more than your OSU admission letter, you can request an enrollment certification letter from the Office of the Registrar following orientation and enrollment.
+The Registrar will send an enrollment certification letter directly to your state education board in just a few days, which will be your final step to receive the ACM waiver.

 If your state approves the ACM program, the state education board will send a form to the OSU Office of Academic Affairs.
 The Provost’s office forwards that documentation to the Registrar to process the out-of-state tuition waiver.